yssource/turbodbc/README.md

 Turbodbc is a Python module to access relational databases via the Open Database Connectivity (ODBC) interface.
-In addition to complying with the Python Database API Specification 2.0, turbodbc offers built-in numpy support.
+In addition to complying with the Python Database API Specification 2.0, turbodbc offers built-in NumPy support.
 Don't wait minutes for your results, just blink.